-- Allow 3 inches (7.5 cm) between overhead cabinets and the refrigerator top. - Allow at least an inch (2.5 cm) between the refrigerator condenser on the back and the wall. - 3.
-Allow 1⁄2 inch (1.25 cm) on each side of the refrigerator for ease of installation. - 4.
-If the refrigerator is to be against a wall, you might want to leave extra space on the hinge side so the door can be opened wider.
+- Allow 1⁄2 inch (1.25 cm) space on each side and at the top of the refrigerator for ease of installation. - If the refrigerator is to be against a wall, you might want to leave extra space so the door can be opened wider. - The refrigerator back can be flush against the wall.